 VO2 = Q x A-VO2 diff

-The Fick equation.
+The Fick equation (or VO2 max formula).
 You may have read about it in your Essentials of Exercise Science for Fitness Professional’s book (page 228) or heard about it on the street, but do you really understand it?

 The Fick equation is used to determine the rate at which oxygen is being used during physical activity.
 Don’t worry…it’s not an equation you are going to use on a daily basis.
 You’ll never actually directly measure the stroke volume or oxygen extraction of your clients, so if you get this question on the certification exam we have to supply that information.

 So if you don’t use it in real life and won’t be tested on it, why are we talking about the Fick equation?
 Because it is the basis for how the body responds to the demand of physical activity.
 The principle behind the Fick equation is the foundation to a lot of what we are learning.

 The Fick equation determines the rate at which a person uses oxygen in their body – which is also known as VO2 (the volume of oxygen uptake).
 Your maximum VO2 is the greatest amount of oxygen you can take in and utilize, and is a value that can be influenced by genetics and training.
 Maximal VO2 is typically used to measure how aerobically fit an individual is.
 The greater the VO2 max value, the more efficient the individual is at getting oxygen to their tissues and getting their tissues to utilize that oxygen.
 As fitness professionals, we usually talk about max VO2 it in relation to maximal exercise or maximal exercise testing.

 During every activity we are using some percentage of our maximum VO2.
 But how do we measure VO2?
 Well, we look at two things: 1) the amount of oxygen delivered to the cells and 2) how much oxygen is used by the cells.